aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/10-cloudformation-fundamentals/100-template-anatomy.md

 Transform: 'set of transforms' (optional) # for serverless applications

 Resources: 'set of resources' (required) # a components of your infrastructure

+Hooks: 'set of hooks' (optional) # Used for ECS Blue/Green Deployments

 Outputs: 'set of outputs' (optional) # values that are returned whenever you view your stack's properties
 ```